steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

 Simulation Class
 ^^^^^^^^^^^^^^^^

-Before starting, we describe a Kodo object created in ``broadcast-rlnc.h`` with the purpose to represent the RLNC broadcast topology.
+Before starting, we describe the object created in ``kodo-broadcast.h`` with the purpose to represent the RLNC broadcast topology.
 In this sense, we represent our Kodo simulation as a class with different functionalities.
 Of course, this is purely subjective.
 You may choose how you represent your